-The handprint baby chick makes an adorable Easter craft for kids.
+The handprint baby chick craft makes an adorable Easter activity for younger kids.
 It could also be used in a farm animal unit or even a Spring theme.
-We also read 2 cute books about little chicks that go perfectly with this craft.
+We also read two cute books about little chicks that go perfectly with this craft.

 How to make the Handprint Baby Chick Craft

 We used a 12×12 sheet of scrapbook paper for the background.
 Cut a circle for the chick’s head and one for the body using yellow cardstock or construction paper.
 To make it easier, I traced circular items I found in the kitchen.

 The wings were made with my son’s yellow handprints and the feet with his orange handprints.
 He glued on googly eyes and yarn hair.
 Don’t forget the orange beak and the child’s name/age!

 So cute!
 I love the way it turned out.

 Little Chick Books for Kids